 Another valuable feature is that you can set up all your bills in one place and receive account alerts when they’re due, helping you avoid late fees and protect your credit score.
 You also can track and access credit reports using Mint.
 It’s free to download for desktop and iOS and Android devices.

-Pros: Mint is one of the most feature-rich personal finance apps available — and comes at no cost.
+- One of the most feature-rich personal finance apps available

-Best For: Individuals who want all of their finances in one place, from investments and credit accounts to budgeting and bills
+Best For: Individuals who want all of their finances in one place, from investments debt and credit score to budgeting and bills

 If you’re a fan of zero-based budgeting, Mvelopes offers a digital option.
 With this program, you create a budget, put cash into each virtual budget envelope and spend no more than what’s in the envelope.
 Mvelopes keeps it simple so you can meet your budget and savings goals fuss-free.